-In map 2, the first loser gets an X. Her ballots change color and shape as each counts for its new top choice, a close rival.
-So the nearby fields of color grow. • • • (Game maps may portray places or political positions.\)
+In map 2, the first loser gets an X. Her ballots change color and shape as each counts for its new top choice, a close rival - whose nearby field of color grows. • • • (Game maps may portray places or political positions.\)

-In 1, a gray line encloses half of the ballots.
+In map 1, a gray line circles half the ballots.
 Candidates outside it lead their close rivals on the first ballot count.
 But in 2 and 3, as weak candidates lose, most of their ballots count for moderates or centrists inside that line.